LiaPlayground/Brasil_2023/basics_of_liascript.md

 -->
 ```

-> Explore some of the availibe extensions at:
+> Explore some of the available extensions at:
 >
 > https://github.com/topics/liascript-template